salmanfarooqui/docs/REACT/notes.md

 </MyContext.Consumer>
 ```

 A React component that subscribes to context changes.
 This lets you subscribe to a context within a [function component](https://reactjs.org/docs/components-and-props.html#function-and-class-components).
 Requires a [function as a child](https://reactjs.org/docs/render-props.html#using-props-other-than-render).
 The function receives the current context value and returns a React node.

-The `value` argument passed to the function will be equal to the `value` prop of the closest Provider for this context above in the tree.
+**Diff between contextType and Consumer**

+One major difference between Consumer and static context is the fact that using contextType allows you use context outside of render method too.

+> contextType - It works with class Component.
+You can only subscribe to a single context using this api.

+> consumer - Using this component lets you subscribe to a context within a function component.
+Requires a function as a child.